 That could have consequences if you allow someone to use your network and who then goes on to do something illegal.
 They may download movies or music illegally or just about anything else and you will be held accountable.

 - 15 Ways to Catch Scam-Artists/Scammer & Prevent Them from Defrauding You

 - How To Secure/Protect Your SmartPhones Against Attacks From Virus,Hackers or Theft

 - Does your search engine respect your privacy?

 Some of us are of the habit of flaunting our wealth or belongings online.
 For your own safety, I would say you should either desist from this habit or do it in moderation.
 Not everyone that follows us on social media has our interest at heart.
 Think about the welfare of your loved ones as well.
 Maybe they can’t get you, what about your kids? wife, or siblings?
 Don’t be deceived, bad guys can trace you if they want to. so please don’t give them a reason to.
 Ostentatious wealth display is magnetic to hackers and thieves the same way sugar is to ants.

 3. Don’t Shop Online When You are Drunk or Drowsy

 After hanging out and consuming a great deal of alcohol, the last thing that should be on your mind is online shopping.
 Similarly, don’t ever try to shop online when you are feeling sleepy/drowsy or you are under the influence of a drug.
 I once made such a mistake and it was costly.

-It is estimated that Amazon sales from drunk shopping tops $1 Billion a year.
-If at the end you only have a pair of oddly colored sneakers and lots of regrets, then, it is good to avoid this habit.
+It is estimated that Amazon sales from drunk shopping top $1 Billion a year.
+If in the end you only have a pair of oddly colored sneakers and lots of regrets, then, it is good to avoid this habit.